Configuration Validation with Large Language Models

 \section{Introduction}

-Modern cloud and web services evolve rapidly and deploy hundreds to thousands of configuration changes to production systems on a daily basis~\cite{tang:sosp:15,maurer:15,barroso:2018,sherman:05,mehta:2020,beyer:2018,sayagh18}.
-For example, at Meta/\nobreakdash Facebook, thousands of configuration changes are committed daily, outpacing the frequency of source-code changes~\cite{tang:sosp:15,maurer:15}.
-Other cloud services such as Google and Microsoft also frequently deploy configuration changes~\cite{mehta:2020,barroso:2018,beyer:2018}.
-Such rapid configuration changes inevitably lead to misconfigurations, resulting in system failures.
-Today, misconfigurations are among the dominating causes of production incidents~\cite{maurer:15,gunawi:16,yin:sosp:11,xu:15,oppenheimer:03,kendrick:12,rabkin:13,sayagh18}.
-For example, misconfiguration is the second largest root-cause category of service disruptions at a main Google production service~\cite{barroso:2018}.
+Modern software systems undertake hundreds to thousands of configuration changes on a daily basis~\cite{tang:sosp:15,maurer:15,barroso:2018,sherman:05,mehta:2020,beyer:2018,sayagh18}.
+For example, at Meta/\nobreakdash Facebook, thousands of configuration file ``diffs'' are committed daily, outpacing the frequency of code changes~\cite{tang:sosp:15,maurer:15}.
+Other systems such as at Google and Microsoft also frequently deploy configuration changes~\cite{mehta:2020,barroso:2018,beyer:2018}.
+Such velocity of configuration changes inevitably leads to misconfigurations.
+Today, misconfigurations are among the dominating causes of production incidents~\cite{maurer:15,gunawi:16,yin:sosp:11,xu:15,oppenheimer:03,kendrick:12,rabkin:13,sayagh18,barroso:2018}.

-To detect misconfigurations before deployment, today's configuration management systems typically employ the ``configuration-as-code'' paradigm and enforce continuous configuration validation, ranging from static validation, to configuration testing, and to manual review and approval.
-The configuration is first checked by validation code (aka {\it validators}) based on predefined correctness rules~\cite{tang:sosp:15,raab:17,baset:middleware:2017,huang:15,Leuschner:2017,liao:18,NadiTSE2015,zhang:oopsla:21}; in practice, validators are written by engineers when introducing configuration parameters.
-After passing validators, configuration changes are then tested together with the code to ensure expected program behavior under the changed configuration~\cite{sun:osdi:20,xu:19}.
-Lastly, the configuration changes go through the same process as source-code review, where the change, commonly in the form of a configuration file ``diff'', is reviewed before production deployment.
+To detect misconfigurations, today's configuration management systems employ the ``configuration-as-code'' paradigm and enforce continuous configuration validation, ranging from static validation, to configuration testing, and to manual review and approval~\cite{tang:sosp:15}.
+The configuration is first checked by validation code (aka {\it validators}) based on predefined correctness rules~\cite{tang:sosp:15,raab:17,baset:middleware:2017,huang:15,Leuschner:2017,liao:18,NadiTSE2015,zhang:oopsla:21}; in practice, validators are written by engineers~\cite{tang:sosp:15,raab:17,baset:middleware:2017}.
+After passing validators, configuration changes are then tested with code to check program behavior~\cite{sun:osdi:20,xu:19}.
+Lastly, configuration changes are reviewed like source-code changes.